 We asked a skier, who used to represent Great Britain on the world stage, what he would tell himself when he was learning to ski.
-After being sorted and sifted we have refined, what we believe to be, the best tips for learner skiers that will maximise your on-snow enjoyment, performance and safety.
+After being sorted and sifted we have refined, what we believe to be, the best tips for learner skiers that will maximize your on-snow enjoyment, performance, and safety.

 Buy clothing, don’t rent.

 If you ever wish to indulge in a skiing getaway again, which few can resist, you will require the same clothing.
 Eventually, hiring everything that is needed for the slopes; gloves, goggles, sunglasses, a jacket, long-johns and the list goes on; will become more expensive than buying your very own ski-specific clothing.